XTCLANG GUIDES

 Class Keywords

-are three examples of class keywords, which refer to a set of properties, methods and behaviors for a given class.
+service, package and module are three examples of class keywords, which refer to a set of properties, methods and behaviors for a given class.

 For a deep dive into Classes and Class Keywords, take a look at “How to use class keywords in Ecstasy”.